-Net Operating Income / (Loss) - the difference between our income from interest, dividends, and fees and our operating expenses.

-Net Realized Gain / (Loss) on Investments - the difference between the net proceeds of sales of portfolio securities and their stated cost.

-Net Increase / (Decrease) in Unrealized Appreciation on Investments - the net change in the fair value of our investment portfolio.
+- Net Operating Income / (Loss) -- the difference between our income from interest, dividends, and fees and our operating expenses. - (2) Net Realized Gain / (Loss) on Investments -- the difference between the net proceeds of dispositions of portfolio securities and their stated cost. - (3) Net Increase / (Decrease) in Unrealized Appreciation on Investments -- the net change in the fair value of our investment portfolio.

 Because of the structure and objectives of our business, we generally expect to experience net operating losses and seek to generate increases in our net assets from operations through the long term appreciation of our venture capital investments.
 We have in the past relied, and continue to rely, on proceeds from sales of investments, rather than on investment income, to defray a significant portion of our operating expenses.
-Because such sales of our investments are unpredictable, we attempt to maintain adequate working capital to provide for fiscal periods when we have no sales of investments.
+Because such sales are unpredictable, we attempt to maintain adequate working capital to provide for fiscal periods when there are no such sales.